Understanding how your plumbing system works can be a challenging thing to learn!

 Finally, we have galvanised pipes which have been around for a while.
 They are not used in new construction anymore but can be found in old homes.
 They were once quite popular as they proved to be an effective alternative to lead-based pipes (when those were still used).

-In-depth guide to home piping
+An in-depth guide to home piping